ni/custom-grpc-drivers/Docs/grpc_ni_switch_labview_hld.md

 ### Switch LabVIEW Client Deployment

-1. Deploy the gRPC Switch client VIs to the `Measurement I/O > Custom gRPC Driver Clients > NI Switch gRPC` section of the LabVIEW functions palette via a VI package.
+1. Deploy the gRPC Switch client VIs to the `Measurement I/O > Custom gRPC Drivers > NI Switch gRPC` section of the LabVIEW functions palette via a VI package.
-2. The VIs will be installed in the `C:\Program Files\National Instruments\LabVIEW <version>\instr.lib\NI Switch gRPC Client` directory.
+2. The VIs will be installed in the `C:\Program Files\National Instruments\LabVIEW <version>\vi.lib\Plug-In SDKs\Sessions\niSwitch` directory.